mali891/mohammed-ali/src/pages/blogPosts/2019-12-23/index.md

 <br/>

 This is almost never the desired behaviour.
-If we tried the same code in strict mode, we'd get an error, preventing us from assigning properties to global variables.
+If we tried the same code in strict mode, we'd get an error, preventing us from assigning properties to the global object.

 ```javascript
 function Person(firstName, lastName) {